Mahabaleshwar Temple, Gokarna: Festival

 The Shivaratri festival, the observance of the union of Lord Shiva and Goddess Parvati is celebrated in Gokarna on the 14th day of the dark fortnight in the month of Magha, coming either in February or March, when a very large number of pilgrims visit the shrine.
 During the festival, a Rath Yatra (a procession in a large wooden chariot) is held.
 Images of Shiva and other deities are installed in a chariot which is ceremoniously pulled through the town by the devotees, accompanied by drum bands.
 The Ratha Yatra starts from the Shri Maha Ganapati temple at the terminus of the main market street, also known as "Car Street".

-Other attractions

-In Gokarna, there are a number of attractions of religious significance which are linked to the local legend of the Mahabaleshawar temple.